marticliment/UniGetUI/readme.md

 **2\.** Despite the Package Manager may not support _PreReleases_, some packages can be found duplicated, with one of the copies being the beta version of it.<br>
 **3\.** Some installers do not have a GUI, and will ignore the `interactive` flag<br>

-# Translating WingetUI to other languages
+# Translating UniGetUI to other languages
-In order to translate WingetUI to other languages or to update an old translation, please see [Translating WingetUI - WingetUI Wiki](https://github.com/marticliment/WingetUI/wiki#translating-wingetui) for more info.
+In order to translate UniGetUI to other languages or to update an old translation, please see [Translating UniGetUI - UniGetUI Wiki](https://github.com/marticliment/WingetUI/wiki#translating-wingetui) for more info.

 ## Currently Supported languages